Fausto Cannone: With Ignazio Buttitta and Rosa Balistreri

 He travelled with Rosa Balistreri all over Europe; Cannone was her guitar-man for 5 years.
-He partecipated, with her and Peppino Gagliardi, in the television program entitled Un'ora per voi introduced by Corrado.
+He participated, with her and Peppino Gagliardi, in the television program entitled Un'ora per voi introduced by Corrado.

 In 2008 he published the album Diario d'amore musiche per sognare and received, together with Massimo Ranieri, the prize Pigna d'argento at Teatro Politeama in Palermo.

-Civil committment in his works
+Civil commitment in his works

 The fight against violence, in favour of peace and freedom are the values which Cannone transmits through his songs; in 2017 he published the second album called In nome della legalità: a collection of the stories and heritages of men like Paolo Borsellino, Giovanni Falcone, Rocco Chinnici, Dalla Chiesa, Rosario Livatino, Ludovico Corrao, Peppino Impastato, Mauro Rostagno.

-The songs in this cd – said Fausto Cannone – are dedicated to all the victims of mafia who devoted their own lives to the values of legality and justice, who will continue to live in the memory of all those peole believing and fighting for a just cause.
+The songs in this cd – said Fausto Cannone – are dedicated to all the victims of mafia who devoted their own lives to the values of legality and justice, who will continue to live in the memory of all those people believing and fighting for a just cause.
 A cd which is also a teaching for young people and that wants to send a message of legality, respect for rules and to fight against mafia at all levels.

 His songs reveal his pessimism, due to an unhappy childhood, the courage for suffer and fighting, without the acceptance of any compromises, which he inherited from his father, Gaspare.

 Fausto Cannone sings about characters of different types: from Padre Pio to Giovanni Falcone, from Madre Teresa di Calcutta to Paolo Borsellino.
-These songs were often presented in different seminaries on Peace an Legality in various Italian cities.
+These songs were often presented in different seminaries on Peace and Legality in various Italian cities.

-He used the Sicilian dialect as the language of communication; he also believed in the survival of folkore inside music because our traditions live with it and we are rooted in it.
+He used the Sicilian dialect as the language of communication; he also believed in the survival of folklore inside music because our traditions live with it, and we are rooted in it.

 Museum of Multiethnic Musical Instruments "Fausto Cannone"

-Thanks to Fausto Cannone's donation of more than 200 ethnical instruments (string and wind ones), coming from several contries in the world, which he bought in 30 years of travels, it was founded an important and unique museum in Sicily.
+Thanks to Fausto Cannone's donation of more than 200 ethnical instruments (string and wind ones), coming from several countries in the world, which he bought in 30 years of travels, it was founded an important and unique museum in Sicily.

 The museum hosts more than 20o instruments coming from Thailand to Tibet, from New Guinea al South America, from Polynesia to China, from Australia to Argentina, from South Africa to several European countries.
 Most of them are poor instruments, made with parts of plants and animals, but there are also valuable craft products.

 He wanted to dedicate the museum to his father's memory, Gaspare Cannone who was a journalist, literary critic, anarchist and antifascist.